diversen/ubuntu-auto-upgrade/README.md

 ## Logs

-Logs are written to `logs/main.log`
+Logs are written to `logs/main.log`.
+This log file will be created if it does not exist.

 # License